MHassaanButt/FCHCNN-for-HSIC/README.md

 # A-Fast-and-Compact-Hybrid-CNN-for-Hyperspectral-Imaging-based-Bloodstain-Classification

-This repo is implementation of research article "A Fast and Compact Hybrid CNN for Hyperspectral Imaging-based Bloodstain Classification".
+This repository contains code for my research paper "A Fast and Compact Hybrid CNN for Hyperspectral Imaging-based Bloodstain Classification".
+The full text of the paper can be found at [this URL](https://ieeexplore.ieee.org/abstract/document/9870277).

+If you use this code in your own research, please consider citing our paper:

+@INPROCEEDINGS{9870277,
+  author={Butt, Muhammad Hassaan Farooq and Ayaz, Hamail and Ahmad, Muhammad and Li, Jian Ping and Kuleev, Ramil}, booktitle={2022 IEEE Congress on Evolutionary Computation (CEC)}, title={A Fast and Compact Hybrid CNN for Hyperspectral Imaging-based Bloodstain Classification}, year={2022}, volume={}, number={}, pages={1-8}, doi={10.1109/CEC55065.2022.9870277}}

 ## Required Python Libraries